wahaha303/ICCPlus/README.md

  - Added a feature where change the icon color in the point bar.
  - Added a feature to specify whether the background image should repeat.
  - Added a feature to display the amount of data loaded so far during loading.
- - Added the feature to use multi-select as a requirement (ex.
+ - Added a feature to use multi-select as a requirement (ex.
 ID/ON#3).
+ - Added a feature to change the order of points.
+ - Added Global Settings Config: Auto-save, Check before delete, Dark Mode.

 ## Fixed